txross/mdata_go/docs/RFC.md

 If the transaction submits a GTIN with accompanying attributes that already exist, nothing will happen.

-### ProductDeactivate
+### ProductSetState

+ProductSetState action takes an input GTIN product identifier and a state keyword to set the product's state to either "ACTIVE" or "INACTIVE".
+A product's default state is "ACTIVE".

 * Inputs:
     - GTIN-14
 * Outputs
-    - State address of deactivated product
+    - State address of product

 Invalid Transactions occur in the event of:
  - Invalid GTIN (not one of GTIN-14 spec)
  - GTIN does not exist

 ### ProductDelete

+ProductDelete action will delete a product from state.
+The product must be set to "INACTIVE" state before deletion.

 * Inputs:
     - GTIN-14
 * Outputs